Electron affinity: Molecular electron affinities

 The electron affinity of molecules is a complicated function of their electronic structure.

 For instance the electron affinity for benzene is negative, as is that of naphthalene, while those of anthracene, phenanthrene and pyrene are positive.
 In silico experiments show that the electron affinity of hexacyanobenzene surpasses that of fullerene.

-"Electron affinity" as defined in solid state physics
+Definition in solid state physics

 Band diagram of semiconductor-vacuum interface showing electron affinity E_{EA}, defined as the difference between near-surface vacuum energy E_{vac}, and near-surface conduction band edge E_{C}.
 Also shown: Fermi level E_{F}, valence band edge E_{V}, work function W.

-In the field of solid state physics, the electron affinity is defined differently than in chemistry and atomic physics.
+In the field of solid state physics, the electron affinity is defined differently to its formulation in chemistry and atomic physics.
 For a semiconductor-vacuum interface (that is, the surface of a semiconductor), electron affinity, typically denoted by E_{EA} or χ, is defined as the energy obtained by moving an electron from the vacuum just outside the semiconductor to the bottom of the conduction band just inside the semiconductor: